Financial support

 Application process

-First you must apply using the application link - the deadline for this is Sunday 28 April.
+First you must apply using this application link — the deadline for this is Sunday 11 May.
 We will be in touch by the end of following week to let you know if you are through to the next stage.
 Heriot-Watt can only nominate a maximum of 5 people for this next stage so please be aware it is likely there will be lots of competition for this award.

 Please note that only the first stage of the award selection process is administered by Heriot-Watt.
 You will be informed by us if you are selected to progress to the next stage; after this, any further communications regarding selection will be undertaken by the Sutherland Page Trust.